 Some bible commentators have suggested that the spirit of the French Revolution, or at least modern French influence, may be the answer.
 Other connections with France include the fact that, historically speaking, much of French land consisted of marshes and as a consequence, there was an abundance of frogs.
 In H. Grattan Guinnes’s book “History Unveiling Prophecy” he notes that before the 1789 Revolution, the incessant croaking of frogs in the French countryside was so troublesome, that nobles and courtiers forced the local peasants to flog the marshes all night to keep them quiet, whenever they visited.
 He also notes that medieval French banners consisted of three frogs.

 In view of the above, frogs seem to be an apt symbol of a loud, incessant, vociferous spirit that emanates from dark and sordid minds; which are most loquacious when darkness has fallen upon the world.
+Whether their historical connection with French marshes is enough to warrant a modern “French Connection” is up for debate.

 Historically speaking, they say that Cyrus was able to enter ancient Babylon undetected in BC 540 because, having diverted the Euphrates from the city, the croaking of the frogs in the dry river bed were so loud that the Babylonians didn’t hear the Persians coming in under their walls (the Euphrates ran through the city).